 So, what do I do?
-As a wife, a mother, and entrepreneur, I use my life experiences and lessons learned to help others.
-I have long since been the go-to person for family, friends, employees and coworkers seeking advice when dealing with life changes and making tough decisions.
+As a wife, a mother, and an entrepreneur, I use my life experiences and lessons learned to help others.
+I have long since been the go-to person for family, friends, employees, and coworkers seeking advice when dealing with life changes and making tough decisions.
 Never one to shy away from sharing my own experiences, I use my personal life experiences and lessons learned to give others a different perspective and help them make critical decisions in their life, relationships and careers.

 My intent with this website is only to offer advice and information of a general nature to help you in your quest for harmony and emotional and spiritual well-being.
-In the event you use any of the advice and information given on this website (or through my books and products) for yourself, which is your constitutional right, I don't assume responsibility for your actions an outcomes.
+In the event you use any of the advice and information given on this website (or through my books and products) for yourself, which is your constitutional right, I don't assume responsibility for your actions and outcomes.
 The advice and strategies given through this website may not be suitable for every situation.

-And last, but not least, always remember that YOU, and no one else, is in charge of your happiness and the decisions that you make.
-Even after someone gives you advice, shares a different perspective and imparts wisdom, YOU ultimately make the final decision!
+And last but not least, always remember that YOU, and no one else, is in charge of your happiness and the decisions that you make.
+Even after someone gives you advice, shares a different perspective, and imparts wisdom, YOU ultimately make the final decision!